braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/create_a_canvas/create_a_canvas.md

 You can set the target audience for your Canvas on the **Target Audience** step.
 Only the users who match your defined criteria can enter the journey, meaning Braze evaluates the target audience for eligibility first before users enter the Canvas journey.

-For scheduled Canvases, we limit the specified number of users every time the Canvas is scheduled to run.
-However, for trigger-based Canvases, this limit occurs at every UTC hour.
+Under **Entry Controls**, you can limit the number of users every time the Canvas is scheduled to run.
+For API trigger-based Canvases, this limit occurs at every UTC hour.
 For example, if you want to target new users, you can limit a particular journey to users who first used your app less than 3 weeks ago.
 You can also control settings such as whether messages should be sent to users who are subscribed or opted-in to your notifications.

 {% alert warning %}
 Avoid configuring an action-based campaign or Canvas with the same trigger as the audience filter (such as a changed attribute or performed a custom event).
 A race condition may occur in which the user is not in the audience at the time they perform the trigger event, which means they won't receive the campaign or enter the Canvas.